TL;DR

 While the right insurance is a powerful safety net, the ultimate goal is to build a foundation of health that keeps you well.
 Here are some actionable steps you can take today:

 - Eat the Rainbow: Prioritise a diet rich in a wide variety of colourful vegetables, fruits, lean proteins, and healthy fats.
-This is the single best way to ensure a broad intake of micronutrients.
+This is the single one way to help support a broad intake of micronutrients.

 - Master Your Sleep: Aim for 7-9 hours of quality sleep per night.
 Sleep is when your body repairs tissue, consolidates memories, and regulates hormones crucial for health and nutrient utilisation.